Tenerife: Cultural development

-In the 16th and 17th centuries, Antonio de Viana, a native of La Laguna, composed the epic poem Antigüedades de las Islas Afortunadas (Antiquities of the Fortunate Isles), a work of value to anthropologists, since it sheds light on Canarian life of the time.
-The Enlightenment reached Tenerife, and literary and artistic figures of this era include José Viera y Clavijo, Tomás de Iriarte y Oropesa, Ángel Guimerá y Jorge, Mercedes Pinto and Domingo Pérez Minik, amongst others.
+Tenerife has produced notable literary, artistic, and intellectual figures since the early modern period.
+In the 16th and 17th centuries, Antonio de Viana, a native of La Laguna, composed the epic poem Antigüedades de las Islas Afortunadas (Antiquities of the Fortunate Isles), a work valued by anthropologists for its descriptions of Canarian life during the period.

+The Enlightenment reached Tenerife, and literary and artistic figures of this era include the historian and writer José Viera y Clavijo, the poet and playwright Tomás de Iriarte y Oropesa, the playwright Ángel Guimerá y Jorge, the writer Mercedes Pinto, and the literary critic Domingo Pérez Minik.